belav/csharpier/Src/CSharpier.MsBuild/README.md

-You can test this by running the script at `[RepositoryRoot]/Scripts/BuildPackages.ps1` Then add a nuget source pointing to `[RepositoryRoot]/nupkg` and install the nuget package into a project
+This can be tested by

+- Making any changes you want
+- Running the script at `[RepositoryRoot]/Scripts/BuildPackages.ps1`
+- Running this from the root `docker build . -f /Src/CSharpier.MsBuild.Test/Dockerfile`